-Did you know more than 50 percent of your home’s energy costs are related to heating and cooling?
-This is why it’s critical to have an energy-efficient HVAC system.
+Where you aware that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at turning natural gas into heat.
-An 80 AFUE rating means your furnace will expend about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save customers money and encourage sustainability.
+In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save money and encourage sustainability.

 - Save Americans $1.9 billion annually.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+For the time being, very little, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Narvon soon, highly energy-efficient furnaces are now available.
-Learn how these furnaces can save dollars each month off your energy bills.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are ready and available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces